|

 Does it naturally follow that whenever the word surgery is used, it always refers to cancer surgery?
 Of course not.

+There are many kinds of surgery which have nothing to do with cancer.
 Just so, even if Dr. Gagnon’s four citations did refer to every kind of homosexual activity, a completely unprovable assertion which Gagnon himself does not make (he only implies it), it does not naturally follow that every other historical use of the arsenokoit stem indicates some form of homosexual activity.

 Born in Glasgow, Scotland, Barr served as a pilot in the British Royal Navy, 1942-45, during World War II.
 He earned his doctorate from Oxford University where he later served as Professor.